openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification also defines the following terms.
 In the case where a term has a definition that differs, the definition below is authoritative.

+Biometrics-based Holder Binding:
+: Ability of the Holder to prove legitimate possession of a Verifiable Credential by demonstrating a certain biometric trait, such as a fingerprint or face.
+One example of a Verifiable Credential with biometric Holder Binding is a mobile driving license [@ISO.18013-5], which contains a portrait of the Holder.

+Claims-based Holder Binding:
+: Ability of the Holder to prove legitimate possession of a Verifiable Credential by proving certain claims, e.g., name and date of birth, for example by presenting another Verifiable Credential.
+Claims-based Holder Binding allows long-term, cross-device use of a Credential as it does not depend on cryptographic key material stored on a certain device.
+One example of such a Verifiable Credential could be a Diploma.

 Credential:
 : A set of one or more claims about a subject made by a Credential Issuer.
-Note that the definition of the term "Credential" in this specification is different from that in [@!OpenID.Core].
+Note that the definition of the term “Credential” in this specification is different from that in [@!OpenID.Core].

-Digital Credentials API:
-:  The Digital Credentials API (DC API) refers to the W3C Digital Credentials API [@!W3C.Digital_Credentials_API] on the Web Platform and its equivalent native APIs on App Platforms (such as [Credential Manager on Android](https://developer.android.com/jetpack/androidx/releases/credentials)).

-Verifiable Credential (VC):
+Credential Format Identifier:
-:  An Issuer-signed Credential whose authenticity can be cryptographically verified.
-Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] (VCDM), [@ISO.18013-5] (mdoc), [@!I-D.ietf-oauth-sd-jwt-vc] (SD-JWT VC), and [@Hyperledger.Indy] (AnonCreds).

-W3C Verifiable Credential:
-:  A Verifiable Credential compliant to the [@VC_DATA] specification.

-Presentation:
-:  Data that is presented to a specific Verifier, derived from one or more Verifiable Credentials that can be from the same or different Credential Issuers.

-Verifiable Presentation (VP):
-:  A Holder-signed Credential whose authenticity can be cryptographically verified to provide Cryptographic Holder Binding.
-Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] (VCDM), [@ISO.18013-5] (mdoc), [@!I-D.ietf-oauth-sd-jwt-vc] (SD-JWT VC), and [@Hyperledger.Indy] (AnonCreds).

-W3C Verifiable Presentation:
-:  A Verifiable Presentations compliant to the [@VC_DATA] specification.
+: An identifier to denote a specific Credential Format in the context of this specification.
+This identifier implies the use of parameters specific to the respective Credential Format.

 Credential Issuer:
 : An entity that issues Verifiable Credentials.
 Also called Issuer.

+Cryptographic Holder Binding:
+: Ability of the Holder to prove legitimate possession of a Verifiable Credential by proving control over the same private key during the issuance and presentation.
+Mechanism might depend on the Credential Format.
+For example, in jwt_vc_json Credential Format, a Verifiable Credential with Cryptographic Holder Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.

+Digital Credentials API:
+: The Digital Credentials API (DC API) refers to the W3C Digital Credentials API [@!W3C.Digital_Credentials_API] on the Web Platform and its equivalent native APIs on App Platforms (such as Credential Manager on Android).

 Holder:
 : An entity that receives Verifiable Credentials and has control over them to present them to the Verifiers as Verifiable Presentations.

-Verifier:
-:  An entity that requests, receives, and validates Verifiable Presentations.
-During presentation of Credentials, Verifier acts as an OAuth 2.0 Client towards the Wallet that is acting as an OAuth 2.0 Authorization Server.
-The Verifier is a specific case of OAuth 2.0 Client, just like Relying Party (RP) in [@OpenID.Core].
+Holder Binding:
+: Ability of the Holder to prove legitimate possession of a Verifiable Credential.

 Issuer-Holder-Verifier Model:
 : A model for exchanging claims, where claims are issued in the form of Verifiable Credentials independent of the process of presenting them as Verifiable Presentation to the Verifiers.
 An issued Verifiable Credential can (but must not necessarily) be used multiple times.

-Holder Binding:
-: Ability of the Holder to prove legitimate possession of a Verifiable Credential.

-Cryptographic Holder Binding:
-:  Ability of the Holder to prove legitimate possession of a Verifiable Credential by proving control over the same private key during the issuance and presentation.
-Mechanism might depend on the Credential Format.
-For example, in `jwt_vc_json` Credential Format, a Verifiable Credential with Cryptographic Holder Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.

-Claims-based Holder Binding:
-:  Ability of the Holder to prove legitimate possession of a Verifiable Credential by proofing certain claims, e.g., name and date of birth, for example by presenting another Verifiable Credential.
-Claims-based Holder Binding allows long term, cross device use of a Credential as it does not depend on cryptographic key material stored on a certain device.
-One example of such a Verifiable Credential could be a Diploma.

-Biometrics-based Holder Binding:
-:  Ability of the Holder to prove legitimate possession of a Verifiable Credential by demonstrating a certain biometric trait, such as finger print or face.
-One example of a Verifiable Credential with biometric Holder Binding is a mobile driving license [@ISO.18013-5], which contains a portrait of the Holder.
+Presentation:
+: Data that is presented to a specific Verifier, derived from one or more Verifiable Credentials that can be from the same or different Credential Issuers.

 VP Token:
 : An artifact containing one or more Verifiable Presentations returned as a response to an Authorization Request.
 The structure of VP Tokens is defined in (#response-parameters).

+Verifier:
+: An entity that requests, receives, and validates Verifiable Presentations.
+During presentation of Credentials, Verifier acts as an OAuth 2.0 Client towards the Wallet that is acting as an OAuth 2.0 Authorization Server.
+The Verifier is a specific case of OAuth 2.0 Client, just like Relying Party (RP) in [@OpenID.Core].

+Verifiable Credential (VC):
+: An Issuer-signed Credential whose authenticity can be cryptographically verified.
+Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] (VCDM), [@ISO.18013-5] (mdoc), [@!I-D.ietf-oauth-sd-jwt-vc] (SD-JWT VC), and [@Hyperledger.Indy] (AnonCreds).

+Verifiable Presentation (VP):
+: A Holder-signed Credential whose authenticity can be cryptographically verified to provide Cryptographic Holder Binding.
+Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] (VCDM), [@ISO.18013-5] (mdoc), [@!I-D.ietf-oauth-sd-jwt-vc] (SD-JWT VC), and [@Hyperledger.Indy] (AnonCreds).

+W3C Verifiable Credential:
+: A Verifiable Credential compliant to the [@VC_DATA] specification.

+W3C Verifiable Presentation:
+: A Verifiable Presentation compliant to the [@VC_DATA] specification.

 Wallet:
 : An entity used by the Holder to receive, store, present, and manage Verifiable Credentials and key material.
 There is no single deployment model of a Wallet: Verifiable Credentials and keys can both be stored/managed locally, or by using a remote self-hosted service, or a remote third-party service.
 In the context of this specification, the Wallet acts as an OAuth 2.0 Authorization Server (see [@!RFC6749]) towards the Credential Verifier which acts as the OAuth 2.0 Client.

 # Overview